accounts-js/docs/docs/configure.md

 ## Client Store

 js-accounts client uses redux store to handle state.
-If you don't use redux in you application you should not worry about it.
+If you don't use redux in your application you should not worry about it.
 If you do use redux, then you probably want to initialize the redux store on your own.
 In that case, you can pass in a redux store object to the AccountsClient constructor like so:

 ```javascript